 If you encounter a bear:

-- Stay calm - If the bear sees you, talk in a low, calm voice and then regardless if it has seen you or not.
+- Stay calm - If the bear sees you, talk in a low, calm voice.

 - Back up slowly - Never turn your back on a bear, or run.
 Running could trigger an attack.